 Clear instructions- It's much easier to follow directions and instructions when they’re accessible, digital and clear.
 You can achieve all of that with the step-by-step instructions, manuals and other guidance within your CMMS.

 Dashboard for your workforce overview- Being able to access real-time data at your fingertips means you can see the big picture and make better decisions about labor and staff to increase your profitability.

-Inventory is an area that can really cost you – whether it’s from having too many parts or too few – but what you need is a solid strategy for getting more organized on your manufacturing parts and procurement processes.
+Inventory management is an area that can really cost you – whether it’s from having too many parts or too few – but what you need is a solid strategy for getting more organized on your manufacturing parts and procurement processes.

 Stocking too many expensive parts or stock parts that expire

 Not having the parts you need when you take an asset down

 A system for parts management- You need a place where you can build out the necessary inventory information that you need to confidently manage, order and reorder parts.

 A way to avoid stock-outs- No one wants to lose money from stock-outs, and that's why you need a detailed digital inventory to inform your actions and decisions.
 Be able to see what parts you have before you work on an asset and automate reorder points.

 Use just-in-time inventory and ordering- This process can help you stock fewer parts (and reduce costs), while ensuring the quantity available is visible to your entire organization.

 Your assets are the lifeblood of your operations, so their care and management can easily make the difference between gaining and killing profit.